scopely/GA-iOS-SDK/README.md

     [GameAnalytics setGameKey:@"__CHANGE_ME__" secretKey:@"__CHANGE_ME__" build:@"__CHANGE_ME__"];

-Go to the [Game Analytic](http://www.gameanalytics.com) to register your Game keys and Secret keys.
+Go to [GameAnalytic](http://www.gameanalytics.com) to register your game and get the game- and secret-key.

 There are four different types of events to log: user, design, business, quality.
 Each of these categories have different purposes, accept different values, and have certain required fields.